sexyalada/robibot/README.md

 ```

 ## Using the bot via Glitch

+> **Discord started to ban Glitch IPs from using it's bot APIs.
+So if your bot doesn't start and without any error then you should try to create project until you can get a project where the bot works properly.**

 1. **Getting the bot's token**: [Discord developers page](https://discordapp.com/developers) > Create an application > Bot > Build a Bot > Token > Copy
 2. **Getting Youtube API token**:
    * [Youtube Data API V3](https://console.cloud.google.com/apis/api/youtube.googleapis.com/overview) > Enable API